CalConnect/DEVGUIDE/_pages/iMIP/iMIPBest-Practices.md

 # Gotchas and things to be aware of

-If you're writing a client which is talking CalDAV to a server there isn't much to think about other than the being aware that if there is a SCHEDULE-AGENT attribute on your ATTENDEE and it's not "SERVER" then the server won't send out iMIP messages on your behalf.
+If you're writing a client which is talking CalDAV to a server there isn't much to think about other than being aware that if there is a SCHEDULE-AGENT attribute on your ATTENDEE and it's not "SERVER" then the server won't send out iMIP messages on your behalf.